tldr-pages/tldr/pages/linux/gsettings.md

 `gsettings reset {{org.example.schema}} {{example-key}}`

-- Print the value of a key, or schema default if not set (unlike `dconf read`):
+- Print the value of a key, or the schema-provided default if the key has not been set in dconf:

 `gsetings get {{org.example.schema}} {{example-key}}`